aobiri/ban6420-mod1/README.md

 # Payment Slips

-This Python script, `payment_slips.py`, is designed to generate payment slips for employees based on their salary information.
+This script, `payment_slips.py` or `payment_slips.r`, is designed to generate payment slips for employees based on their salary information.

 ## Features

 - Generates payment slip in a user-friendly format
 - Supports multiple employees

+# .py script

 ## Requirements